Bhimavaram: Politics

-Bhimavaram assembly constituency is a legislative assembly constituency in Andhra Pradesh.
-Grandhi Srinivas is the current MLA.
+Bhimavaram assembly constituency is a legislative assembly constituency in Narasapuram Lok Sabha constituency in Andhra Pradesh.

 Transport

 The town has a total road length of 201.60 km.
 It is well connected with other places in the country by national highways.
 NH 216 passes through the town.

 The Andhra Pradesh State Road Transport Corporation operates bus services from Bhimavaram bus station.
 Bhimavaram Junction railway station is classified as 'NSG-4' in South Central Railway zone.
 The Gudivada–Bhimavaram section connects it with Howrah-Chennai main line.